xXFranzFXx/Koel-Test-Automation-Framework/README.md

 Follow these steps to get started with the Koel Test Automation Framework:<br><br>
 1.)
 Clone this repository to your local machine. <br>
 2.) cd Koel-Test-Automation <br>
-3.) rename "sample.env" to ".env" in src/test/resources <br>
+3.)
+Rename "sample.env" to ".env" in src/test/resources <br>
-4.) fill in all the appropriate property values in the .env file<br>
+4.)
+Fill in all the appropriate property values in the .env file<br>
-5.) choose a branch<br>
+5.)
+Choose a branch<br>
 6.) gradle clean test<br>
-NOTE: if using Jenkins be sure to add a variable in the build.gradle file<br>
+NOTE: If using Jenkins be sure to add a variable in the build.gradle file<br>
 <img  src="assets/jenkins.png" alt="jenkins" width="500"><br>

 <h2>Extent Reports</h2>